cucxabong/openstack-playbook/README.md

 -----------------
 A `unofficial fork` from [the official openstack ansible playbooks] (github.com/openstack/openstack-ansible) to install Openstack components (The original using `git` and github to build Openstack from source code).

-All packages will be installed from appropriate repository except `python-openstackclient` because of ([this bug](https://bugs.launchpad.net/python-openstackclient/+bug/1560157) ignoring `.
+All packages will be installed from appropriate repository except `python-openstackclient` because of ([this bug](https://bugs.launchpad.net/python-openstackclient/+bug/1560157).

-I have also faced the same problem with `python-neutronclient` ([detailed bug] (https://bugs.launchpad.net/python-neutronclient/+bug/1538959)) but I failed to resolve using pip install with `--upgrade` options.
+I have also faced the same problem with `python-neutronclient` ([detailed bug] (https://bugs.launchpad.net/python-neutronclient/+bug/1538959)) but I failed to resolve using pip install with `--upgrade` option.
 At the end of that link I saw problem was fixed and merged to the master, I hope this fix will be available in pip soon.
 Till that time, we have to patch code manually from the code in the link below.

 How to use the playbook
 -----------------------